Vija-M/Bookstore-Tieto/README.md

 This setup guide assumes that you are using a Windows or Unix-based operating system.

 What to install:

 Java Development Kit (JDK) version 11 or later

 Apache Maven

 An IDE such as IntelliJ or Eclipse

-H2 database (already included as a dependency in the project) A web browser such as Chrome, Firefox or Safari
+H2 database (already included as a dependency in the project)

+A web browser such as Chrome, Firefox or Safari

 Deployment:

 1.Clone or download the project source code from a repository to your local machine.

 2.Compile and build the application using Maven.
 This will compile the application code, run the tests, and create a deployable package (a JAR file) under the target directory.

 3.Start the H2 database and run the application by running the BookstoreApplication.java class.
 This will create the necessary tables in the database, populate them with sample data, and start the embedded web server to serve the application.

-Open a web browser and navigate to http://localhost:8080/.
+4.Open a web browser and navigate to http://localhost:8080/.
 The Bookstore.com application should be up-and-running and accessible in the browser.
-4.Once the application is running, you can access it in your browser by visiting the following URL: http://localhost:8080/

 ..................

 (Optional) 2.
 Given: